Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

 </p>

 ### User_Account Table ###
+    Name:
-Name: User_Account
+        User_Account
     Description:
         Holds user account data tuples containing: 'Username', 'Password', 'First_Name', 'Last_Name', and 'Email'.
         User_Account is populated from the submission form on the Create Account page.
         Username and Password are verified using this table to grant access to the rest of the application.
     Field Descriptions:
         Username, VARCHAR(32) - Primary Key
         Password, VARCHAR(16)
         First_Name, VARCHAR(50)
         Last_Name, VARCHAR(50)
         Email, VARCHAR(320) - UNIQUE
     Tests for Table Verification:
-    Perform an insert of a record, then

-## User_Account Access Methods ##
-'Create_User_Account' Access Method
-    Name: 'Create_User_Account'
-    Description:  Inserts a tuple of new user data into the User_Account table.
-    Parameters:  Username (UNIQUE, PK), Password, First_Name, Last_Name, and Email (UNIQUE) return values:  None.
-    List of tests for verifying each access method: see below.

-#=====BEGIN 'Create_User_Account' ACCESS METHOD TEST DESCRIPTION====#
-Create_User_Account Test 1:
+        <Name> Test 1:
         Use case name:
-        Create_User_Account inserts records into User_Account when table constraints are satisfied.
+            Perform an valid record insert, then retrieve it from the table.
         Description:
-        Verify that valid form data entered into the "Create an Account" page produces a record in the User_Account database table.
+            This is a description.
         Pre-conditions
+            Pre-condition 1
+            Pre-condition 2
+            Pre-condition 3
+        Test steps
+            1. step 1
+            2. step 2
+            3. step 3
+        Expected result
+            blablabla
+        Actual result
+            TBD
+        Status (Pass/Fail)
+            TBD
+        Notes
+            These are notes.
+        Post-conditions
+            This should happen as a resut.
+#  #  #  #  #  #  #  #  #  #  #  #  #  #  #
+    <Name> Test 2:
+        Use case name:
+            Perfrom a duplicate record insert, this should fail.
+        Description:
+            This is a description.
+        Pre-conditions
+            Pre-condition 1
+            Pre-condition 2
+            Pre-condition 3
+        Test steps
+            1. step 1
+            2. step 2
+            3. step 3
+        Expected result
+            blablabla
+        Actual result
+            TBD
+        Status (Pass/Fail)
+            TBD
+        Notes
+            These are notes.
+        Post-conditions
+            This should happen as a resut.
+#  #  #  #  #  #  #  #  #  #  #  #  #  #  #
+    <Name> Test 3:
+        Use case name:
+            Perform record insert using a new Username and a password that already exists in the table, this should fail.
+        Description:
+            This is a description.
+        Pre-conditions
+            Pre-condition 1
+            Pre-condition 2
+            Pre-condition 3
+        Test steps
+            1. step 1
+            2. step 2
+            3. step 3
+        Expected result
+            blablabla
+        Actual result
+            TBD
+        Status (Pass/Fail)
+            TBD
+        Notes
+            These are notes.
+        Post-conditions
+            This should happen as a resut.

+BEGIN User_Account ACCESS METHODS
+#  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #
+Method 1: The 'Create_User_Account' Access Method
+    Name:
+        'Create_User_Account'
+    Description:
+        Inserts a tuple of new user data into the User_Account table.
+    Parameters:
+        Username (UNIQUE, PK), Password, First_Name, Last_Name, and Email (UNIQUE) return values:
+        None.
+    List of tests for verifying each access method:
+#  #  #  #  #  #  #  #  #  #  #  #  #  #  #
+        'Create_User_Account' Test 1:
+            Use case name:
+                Create_User_Account inserts a tuple into User_Account if the record satisfies the User_Account table constraints.
+            Description:
+                Verify that entering valid form data into the "Create an Account" page produces a new record in the User_Account table.
+            Pre-conditions:
                 Username must not exist in the User_Account table.
                 Email address also must not exist in the User_Account table.
-        Password, First_Name, and Last_Name must be entered.
+                Password, First_Name, and Last_Name must be entered as well.
-    Test steps
+            Test steps:
                 1. Navigate to 'Create an Account' page
                 2. Provide a valid username
                 3. Provide a valid password
                 4. Provide a first name
                 5. Provide a last name
                 6. Provide a unique email address
-        4. Click the 'Create Account' button
+                7. Click the 'Create Account' button Expected result:
-    Expected result
                 A tuple should appear in User_Account describing the new user including his/her login credentials.
                 User should be directed to the 'Login' page after successful registration.
-    Actual result
+            Actual result:
                 TBD
-    Status (Pass/Fail)
+            Status (Pass/Fail):
                 TBD
-    Notes
+            Notes:
                 Since the user must create an account to possess valid login credentials, it makes sense to perform this test before testing the User_Account table's interaction with the Login page (next).
-    Post-conditions
+            Post-conditions:
                 Create Account record must exist and persist in the User_Account table.
-#=====END 'Create_User_Account' ACCESS METHOD TEST DESCRIPTION====#

-#=====BEGIN 'Login_User' ACCESS METHOD TEST DESCRIPTION====#
+#  #  #  #  #  #  #  #  #  #  #  #  #  #  #

+#  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #  #
+Method 2: The 'Login_User' Access Method
-    Name: Login_User
+    Name:
-    Description: Add new AccountName/Password to table
+        'Login_User'
+    Description:
+        Inserts a tuple of new user data into the User_Account table.
     Parameters:
-    Return values:
+        Username (UNIQUE, PK), Password, First_Name, Last_Name, and Email (UNIQUE) return values:
+        None.
     List of tests for verifying each access method:

-User_Account_Test_2: Login_User, test interaction with the Login Page
-    Use case name
+        Use case name:
-        'Login' page verifies user login information via User_Account table Description
+            'Login' page verifies user login information via User_Account table
+        Description:
             Verify that a user providing valid login details is given access to the application.
-    Pre-conditions
+        Pre-conditions:
             The user must be registered (i.e., via 'Create Account'), and must furnish valid login credentials.
-    Test steps
+        Test steps:
             1. Navigate to the Login page
             2. Provide valid user name
             3. Provide valid password
             4. Click 'Sign In' button
-    Expected result
+        Expected result:
             The Username and Password should be verified and the user should be sent to the Game page.
-    Actual result
+        Actual result:
             TBD
-    Status (Pass/Fail)
+        Status (Pass/Fail):
             TBD
-    Notes
+        Notes:
             Since the user must create an account to possess valid login credentials, it would make sense to test perform this test before testing the db's interaction with the Login page.
-    Post-conditions
+        Post-conditions:
             User is directed to the dashboard/game page.
-    ###
-    Name: Login - Check input data against table AccountName/Password Description
-    Parameters
-    return values
-    List of tests for verifying each access method